-In 2022, the Diabetes Research Institute (DRI) estimated that over 37 million Americans had diabetes.
-Some engage in substance abuse despite their medical condition and others have diabetes because of their substance use disorder.
+According to the CDC, more than 38 million Americans have diabetes (approximately 1 in 10), and millions more are at risk due to prediabetes.
+Some engage in substance use despite their medical condition, and others have diabetes because of their substance use disorder.

-Substance abuse and diabetes can have dangerous complications.
+Substance use disorder and diabetes can have dangerous complications.
 Many substances affect glucose (blood sugar) levels.
-Some substances damage organs creating conditions that lead to diabetes.
+Some substances damage organs, creating conditions that lead to diabetes.
 Still others create lifestyle conditions that affect or instigate diabetes.

 What Is Diabetes?